 Industrial Waste.
-Any liquid, gaseous, radioactive, or solid waste substance, or a combination thereof, resulting from any process of industry, manufacturing, trade, or business, or from the development or recovery of any natural resources, or as defined by the DEQ or EPA, exclusive of domestic sewage.
+Any liquid, gaseous, radioactive, or solid waste substance, or a combination thereof, resulting from any process of industry, manufacturing, trade, or business, or from the development or recovery of any natural resources, or as defined by the Oregon Department of Environmental Quality (DEQ) or EPA, exclusive of domestic sewage.